tartley/tartley.github.io/posts/soma.md

 you to turn off her life-support before you leave, and stay with her for her last moments.
 So this is how it ends.

-Carrying on, because what else is left to do?
+Carrying on, because what else is there to do?
 We finally we get the ARK loaded into the launch system that delivers it to orbit, upload our brain scans onto it just before it launches, and - we've done it!
 Success!